Skip to main content

 Cost: $1,999- $4,495

-NextGen Bootcamp offers online and in-person computer education summer programs for high school students—in-person courses are held in New York City.
-Programs cover a variety of computer-related subjects, including coding in Python and Java, web design and development, and data science.
+NextGen Coding Classes offers online and in-person computer education summer programs for high school students—in-person courses are held in New York City.
+Programs cover a variety of computer-related subjects, including coding in Python and Java, machine learning, and data science.
+Class sizes are kept small—typically between 8 and 15 students—so participants are ensured personalized attention.

 There are no prerequisites for joining NextGen Bootcamp’s programs—they do not require any prior coding knowledge.